5 brands thriving with Gen Z: what they're doing right

 Their expectations go deeper than marketing:

-- Offline is the new luxury: Tired of being “chronically online,” many Gen Zers are embracing analog experiences.
-Think vinyl, books, film cameras.
-Brands that offer tactile, screen-free moments have a chance to stand out.
+- Offline is the new luxury: Tired of being “chronically online,” many Gen Zers seek analog experiences like vinyl, books, and film cameras.

-- Community-first thinking: Despite being budget-conscious, 62% of Gen Z values community-driven brands.
-Shared experiences, digital collaboration, and co-creation platforms help create meaningful connections.
+- Community-first thinking: Despite being budget-conscious, 62% of Gen Z value brands that foster belonging and shared purpose.

 - Wellness as a lifestyle, not a trend: Forget 10-step routines.
 Gen Z prefers simple, sustainable wellness practices—from skincare to mindfulness.
 Everyday improvement > over-the-top self-care.